Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 Once the file is on disk, you can install it as you would for an add-on downloaded online.

-Open the :menuselection:`Preferences --> Add-ons --> Install Add-on...` and select the file.
+Open the :menuselection:`Preferences --> Add-ons --> Install...` and select the file.

 Now the add-on will be listed and you can enable it by pressing the checkbox, if you want it to be enabled on restart, press *Save as Default*.